Cleveland Commercial Truck Accident Attorney

 Unlike economic and non-economic damages, the intent of punitive damages is purely to punish the negligent party.
 If there is evidence of gross negligence or extreme disregard for human life, the court may decide to award punitive damages.

-Insurance Issues After a Commercial Truck Accident
+Insurance Issues After A Commercial Truck Accident

 Truck drivers are required to have liability insurance.
 The trucking company often has a separate policy, and so does the freight loading company.
 These insurance companies will fight with each other and against you to diminish the chances of them paying out an insurance claim.
 They will often try to get you to make a statement on record, but this should be avoided at all costs as they may try to use your statement against you later and use it to deny your claim.